hpsfoundation/foundation/charter.md

 - making recommendations to the Budget Committee of resource priorities for Technical Projects;
-- electing annually a chairperson to preside over meetings, set the agenda for meetings, ensure meeting minutes are taken and who will also serve on the Governing Board as a TAC representative;
+- electing annually a chairperson to preside over meetings, set the agenda for meetings, ensure meeting minutes are taken;
-- electing additional TAC representatives to serve on the governing board from the voting members of the TAC appointed by TAC Projects; one representative is elected for every five Technical Projects represented on the TAC, but no more than 25% (including the TAC chair) of the total members of the Governing Board;
+- electing TAC representatives to serve on the governing board from the voting members of the TAC appointed by TAC Projects; one representative is elected for every five Technical Projects represented on the TAC, but no more than 25% (including the TAC chair) of the total members of the Governing Board;